Mirror (group): 2018: Good Night Show – King Maker and formation

-2018–present: Debut and rising popularity
+2018–2020: Debut and career beginnings

-Mirror officially debuted on 3 November 2018 with twelve members, with Ahfa Wong as the group's manager.
+Mirror officially debuted on 3 November 2018 with twelve members, with King Maker's producer, Ahfa Wong as the group's manager.
 According to the group's leader, Lokman, the name Mirror was chosen because "members look in the mirror every morning and see their real selves; when there are multiple mirrors, they can reflect infinite images; similarly, with infinite potential, the combination of these unique members would allow for unlimited possibilities."
 During the debut press conference, they performed their debut single "In a Second" (一秒間).

-On 21 December 2018, they held their first live concert 2018 THE FIRST MIRROR LIVE CONCERT at the Kowloonbay International Trade & Exhibition Centre Star Hall.
+On 21 December 2018, they held their first live concert, the 2018 First Mirror Live Concert, at the Kowloonbay International Trade & Exhibition Centre Star Hall.
 The tickets were sold from 15 November 2018 and all tickets were sold out.
 During the concert, apart from performing some original songs, they also performed Korean pop songs including "Love Song" and "Trouble Maker", although they expressed their preference of creating their unique renditions instead of going for a "K-pop feel".

 Between January 2019 and November 2020, the group released five more singles, including "ASAP" (2019), "Broken Mirror" (破鏡) (2019), first-year anniversary single "Reflection" (2019), "Ignited" (2020) and "One and All" (2020).
 "Ignited" won two awards at Hong Kong's major year-end music awards shows, including the Ultimate Song Chart Awards and the inaugural Chill Club Awards.

+Members also began to make their solo debuts, with Ian and Keung To in 2019, and Anson Kong, Anson Lo, and Jer in 2020.